sodadata/docs/README.md

 2. Make changes as you wish to docs files, then save and commit the changes locally.
 3. Push your branch to the repo, and Create a Pull Request.
 4. Once created and saved in GitHub, a new PR triggers a Netlify workflow that prepares a preview of the docs site that you can access via the Deploy Preview link in the PR.
 Use this link to review your work as it will appear when it is published.
-5. When you are satisfied with the changes, request a review of the PR from janet-can.
+5. When you are satisfied with the changes, request a review of the PR from someone on the Soda team.
 7. If you work for Soda, merge your pull request.
 If not, a Soda employee will review and merge when ready.

 ## Style guidelines